rangle/redux-gtm/docs/event-definition.md

 #### eventDefinition.eventFields (Optional) `Function`
 Attach a function to this property to define any variables you would like to emit with the event.
-Any function assigned to this property will receive the state of the application, and the associated action object.
+Any function assigned to this property will receive the state of the application (before the action), and the associated action object.
 Any properties in the object returned by the attached function will be emitted along with the event.

 #### eventDefinition.eventSchema (Optional) `Object`
 Use this property to define a schema for the event.
 Attach validation